Echoesong/GPT-buddy/README.md

 GPT Buddy is a MERN stack application designed to help users interact with the GPT-4 AI model.
 It allows users to input text and receive suggestions or responses from the AI, making it a perfect tool for brainstorming ideas, generating content, or simply having a chat with an AI companion.

 # Getting Started

+GPT Buddy has two primary modes: 'Question' and 'Summary.'
+Prepend your submission with one of the two words to engage that mode, as in the first two example submissions.
+If no mode is specified, the default mode is Question.

+NOTE: Currently no feedback is provided when hitting 'submit,' but rest assured your submission will show within ~10 seconds.

 To explore the GPT Buddy app, visit click [here](https://jocular-seahorse-333cef.netlify.app/)

 # Screenshot(s)